solangegueiros/rsk-setup-box/README.md

 6. Running contract tests.

-This Truffle box also comes with the file `TestToken.js` for testing the smart contract.
+This Truffle box also comes with the file `TestToken.js` which include some examples for testing the smart contract.
 You can check it out in the `test` folder.

+There are many other tests which can be done to check an ERC20 token.

 Run this command in the development console: